David Hill (wide receiver)

-David Hill, Jr. (born July 28, 1977) is a former American football Wide Receiver/Linebacker for the Detroit Fury and the Austin Wranglers in the Arena Football League.
+David Hill Jr. (born July 28, 1977) is a former American football Wide Receiver/Linebacker for the Detroit Fury and the Austin Wranglers in the Arena Football League.
 Hill previously coached at Florida A & M University where he developed two NFL Wide Receivers.
-Hill is now the Wide Receivers Coach at Holmes Community College.
+Hill is now in his 9th season as the Wide Receivers Coach at Colquitt County High School(GA).
 While at Holmes, Hill developed All-American and New York Jets Wide Receiver Jonathan Rumph.

-In May 2011, he was inducted into the Alabama Sports Hall of Fame.
-He was also a four sport athlete.
+Hill was also a four sport athlete.
 He appeared on the first ever Arena Football 2006 video game by EA Sports.